codacy/codacy-remark-lint/docs/description/remark-lint-no-unused-definitions.md

+# remark-lint-no-unused-definitions

-Warn when unused definitions are found.
+[`remark-lint`][github-remark-lint] rule to warn when unreferenced definitions are used.